-At the end of the 1990s Linux looked like it could challenge Microsoft Windows as an alternative for everyday PC users.
-Linux has come a long way since then.
-And Microsoft scored an own goal with the confusing, incomplete and often annoying Windows Vista.
+The open source operating system has come a long way since then.
+And Microsoft scored a huge own goal with the confusing, incomplete and often downright annoying Windows Vista.

-A decade ago I wrote for Australian Linux Today.
-At its peak, my posts would be read by tens of thousands of reads and attract hundreds of comments.
-Being slashdotted was addictive.
+It is almost a decade since I wrote for the now defunct Australian Linux Today website run by Internet.com.
+At its peak, posts would attract tens of thousands of reads, and hundreds of comments.
+Being slashdotted is addictive.

-Apart from the odd loon, most discussion was informed and intelligent.
-Internet.com couldn’t make Linux Today pay, at least not in Australia.
+Apart from the odd loon, most of the discussion and debate was informed and intelligent.
+Internet.com couldn't make Linux Today pay, at least not in Australia.
 The parent Linux Today site lives on under the Jupitermedia banner.

-The demise of the Australian Linux Today site was part of the broader problem with Linux and its inability to reach a wider audience.
-We had bankable traffic, but nobody in the Linux business bought advertising.
+The demise of Australian Linux Today echoes the broader problem with Linux and its inability to reach a wider audience.
+We had bankable traffic, but nobody in the Linux business bought our advertising.

-That’s because nobody in the Linux business has a marketing budget.
-That’s because hardly anyone in the Linux business makes money.
-Which in turn is down to the fact that Linux is given away.
+That's because nobody in the Linux business has much of a marketing budget.
+That's because hardly anyone in the Linux business makes money from the open source operating system.
+Which is turn is down to the fact that Linux is given away.

-This meant there was no profit to support the kind of thriving media community that follows Microsoft Windows.
+There was no profit to support the kind of thriving ecosystem that underpins Microsoft Windows.

-Ironically, Linux or something similar, underpins most Microsoft challengers.
-And Vista’s annoyances aside the threat of Linux and open source did much to prod Microsoft into improving its act.
+Linux, open source software, or something similar, underpins most Microsoft challengers.
+And Vista's annoyances aside, the threat of Linux and open source did much to prod Microsoft into improving its act.
 Today the company and its products are massively improved.

-Today’s Linux distributions are excellent.
-There’s not much in Vista that the latest version of Ubuntu, 8.10 fails to offer.
+Today's Linuxes (is that a permissible plural?
+Perhaps we should write Linuxen) are good.
+There's not much in Vista that the latest version of Ubuntu, 8.10 fails to deliver.
 Kubuntu is possibly better.
-Fedora is less consumer-friendly, nevertheless a plausible option.
+Fedora and OpenSuse maybe less consumer-friendly, but are still plausible options.

-Companies and people freely give their own time and energy to open source projects.
-That’s great.
+It's great that companies and people freely give their own time and energy to open source projects.
 Long may that continue.

-Linux users work at the frontier and continue to pioneer new ideas and technologies that will permeate into the mainstream.
-But I can’t see Linux ever climbing out of its geeky gravity well and being mainstream.
+Linux users operate at the frontier and continue to pioneer new ideas and technologies that will permeate into the mainstream.
+But I can't see Linux ever climbing out of its geeky gravity well and being truly mainstream.
 That day has passed.

-Linux may find its way under the bonnet (hood if you’re American) of mainstream technologies, it will never be the face of day-to-day computing.
+Linux may find its way under the bonnet (hood if you're American) of mainstream technologies, but I doubt it will ever be the face of day-to-day computing.